 One thing to keep in mind, a gel battery will cost more upfront, although their longer lifespans can even this cost out over time.
 Gel batteries also have very specific charging requirements, so you'll need to pay special attention during the recharging process.
 Looking for the right battery for your wheelchair or mobility scooter?
 Batteries Plus makes it easy.
 Enter the brand and model of your wheelchair or scooter to get a list of compatible batteries.

 If your battery is several years old, it may time for a replacement.
-Bring your battery in to your nearest Batteries Plus and we’ll test it for you for free.
+Bring your battery in to your nearest Batteries Plus and we'll test it for you for free.
 We can also recycle any old wheelchair batteries you might have.
 Note, due to state and local regulations, there is some variation in what each store can recycle.
 There may also be a slight cost for recycling.
-Contact your local store for more details.
+Contact your local store or more details.